 Limitations of automatic item updates

-We won’t be able to update items effectively in all instances depending on the frequency of price and availability updates on your web site.
-As a rule of thumb, automatic item updates won't be very effective if the price or availability of the majority of the items on your website is updated multiple times per day.
+We won’t be able to update items effectively in all instances depending on the frequency of price and availability updates on your website.
+As a general rule, automatic item updates won't be very effective if the price or availability of the majority of the items on your website is updated multiple times per day.
 This includes, for example, scenarios where prices are regularly updated based on currency exchange rates.
 In these cases we recommend that you use the Content API to update your product data.

 Automatic item updates are turned on by default.
 You can manage automatic item updates settings at the account level at any time.

 To manage the settings for automatic item updates:

 - Sign in to your Merchant Center account.

 - On the following page, you can enable automatic item updates for price, availability, or both price and availability.
 You can also turn off automatic item updates completely.